osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 | :as_geometrycollection() | Create geometry collection from OSM relation object. |
 {: .desc}

-These are only available if the `-x|--extra-attributes` option is used and the OSM input file actually contains those fields.
+These are only available if the OSM input file actually contains those fields.
+When handling updates they are only included if the middle table contain this data (i.e. when `-x|--extra-attributes` option was used).
 {: .table-note}

 The `as_*` functions will return a NULL geometry if